 - What is our business currently worth?

-- How can adjustments be make to increase its value?
+- How can adjustments be made to increase its value?

 - What is a fair price for another business?